Careers

 REQUIRED QUALIFICATIONS

-• Ability to travel and work nonstandard hours, as needed.
+• Ability and flexibility to travel throughout the state and work nonstandard hours, as needed for monitoring, investigations, advocacy, and other duties.

 PREFERRED QUALIFICATIONS